madysonb/EVA/README.md

 Madyson G. Barber

-This notebook computes the VarX values and VarX90 ages for a given list of stars using methods outlined in [Barber & Mann (2023)](paperlink).
-We calculate expected Gaia magnitude uncertainties using EDR3_Photometric_Uncertainties from [Riello et al. 2021](https://www.aanda.org/articles/aa/full_html/2021/05/aa39587-20/aa39587-20.html).
+This notebook computes the VarX values and VarX90 ages for a given list of stars using methods outlined in Barber & Mann (in review).
+We calculate expected Gaia magnitude uncertainties using EDR3_Photometric_Uncertainties from Riello et al. 2021.

 A seperate python file (analysisFunctions.py) contains all function definitions used below, as well as some additional helper functions.
-The sample cuts, as outlined in [Barber & Mann (2023)](paperlink), are included in the filters function.
+The sample cuts, as outlined in Barber & Mann (in review), are included in the filters function.
 These cuts can be manipulated, but may yield differing results as these are the cuts the calibration is tuned to.

 Function uses are detailed below.
+An example use is in Var90Diagnostic.ipynb

 ---
 Function: query